Another case of measles confirmed in Bay of Plenty

 The early symptoms of measles include fever, cough, runny nose and sore red eyes, and this is followed by a red rash after a few days.
 Measles is infectious to others from when the early symptoms start even before the rash appears.

 "If you think you may have possible symptoms of measles, stay at home and phone your doctor to alert them so that they can make arrangements to assess you safely and without infecting others.
-Please do not just turn up to your doctor or the emergency department without first phoning ahead, as you could infect others in the waiting room," says Dr de Wet.
+Please do not just turn up to your doctor or the emergency department without first phoning ahead, as you could infect others in the waiting room," said de Wet.
 You can also call Healthline on 0800 611 116 for advice.

 The MMR (measles, mumps and rubella) immunisations routinely given in childhood are very effective in preventing measles.
 About 95 per cent of people will be protected from measles after one dose of MMR vaccine, and about 99 per cent of people who have had both their MMR doses will be protected from measles.
 People born before 1 January 1969 are also considered to be immune to measles.